 Mina Chandler is a Sr. Product Designer at Slack working on our Foundations Pillar.
 When not designing, she’s cheering on Formula 1 racing and enjoying good eats in the ATL.

 At Slack, we value courtesy, craftsmanship, and good humor.
-If you do too, about what we do, or better yet, !
+If you do too, learn more about what we do, or better yet, join us!

 Do you have design-related questions?
-Our team can help! or with the hashtag #heyslackdesign.
+Our team can help!
+Ask your question here or tweet at us with the hashtag #heyslackdesign.